 Another week, another declutter post!
-(Sorry for the wait, but a series of events led to no computer for over a week!)
 This week, I’m delving into the usually most cluttering items and talking about how to minimise makeup and toiletries (including skincare).
 Hopefully by now you’ve already decluttered your clothes and bedroom, and can move on to something that takes up less space, but can create extra clutter.

 January is always a time when I notice the amount of toiletries I have, usually due to adding to the collection from Christmas gifts!
 I love handy gifts and those toiletries see me through a good few months, so money saved yay!
 However, despite coming in use, I’ve often found a body lotion or some deodorant that’s been sitting in a box for over a year unused and that’s when it becomes clutter.